an0015ng/AI_ML_Job_Analysis_SQL_Tableau/README.md

 The dataset downloaded is already clean, so no data cleaning was conducted.

 Key Skill Demonstrated:
-Tableau and SQL were used to conduct analysis about this project.
+Tableau and PostgreSQL were used to conduct analysis about this project.
-- Data extraction and transformation in SQL
+- Data extraction and transformation in PostgreSQL
 - Building interactive Tableau dashboards
 - Data-driven storytelling
 - Business recommendations